Have you heard about treehouses, glamping sites, Eco-lodges, tiny houses, unique campsites, homestays, and cottages in Kenya?

-Are you interested in discovering the new form of accommodation?
+Are you interested in discovering a new form of accommodation?

 If yes, read on.